-Spam has steadily grown since the early 1990s, and is a real issue in the email community.
-As a result, spam filters algorithm have evolved accordingly to improve quality of incoming emails, by removing unsolicited spams and potential viruses.
-Avoiding spam filters is about staying compliant and understanding how your email campaign looks in it's entirety.
+Spam has steadily grown since the early 1990s and is a real issue in the email community.
+As a result, spam filters algorithm has evolved accordingly to improve the quality of incoming emails, by removing unsolicited spams and potential viruses.
+Avoiding spam filters is about staying compliant and understanding how your email campaign looks in its entirety.
 This article covers the basics of spam filters and tips to keep spam complaints to a minimum for your email domain.

 Overview of Spam